It's been a while since I've done a large tasting

 Gorgeous raspberry fruit on the nose.
 Delicious, open palate.
 Very

 winning.
 Lovely wine.
-(91 points)
+91/100

 2010

-Stellar Organics Cabernet Sauvignon
+Stellar Organics Cabernet Sauvignon, Western Cape, South Africa

-Fairtrade and no added sulphur (both feature prominently on the label)
+and no added sulphur (both feature prominently on the label)

 A gorgeous nose.
 Fruity initially with sweet black fruit.
 A good easy

 drinking cabernet sauvignon.
 Very pleasant mouthfeel.
 Good length.
-(91

 2009

-On the nose, there is some slightly dusty raw oak in front of a
+nose, there is some slightly dusty raw oak in front of a

 somewhat perfumed black and red fruit character.
 Smooth, forward fruit

 on the palate, rounded off with spicy tannins.
-(88 points)
+88/100

 2008

-Emiliana Novas Carmenère
+Emiliana Novas, Carmenère

 Cabernet